John Hamilton Gray (Prince Edward Island politician): Early life

+Career

-John Hamilton Gray was very educated in Charlottetown.
+Gray was educated in Charlottetown.
 He chose a military career, trained in England and was commissioned into the 15th Foot in 1831.
 He transferred to the 13th Light Dragoons later the same year, the 15th Light Dragoons in 1839, the 1st Dragoon Guards in 1840, the 14th Light Dragoons in 1841, and the 7th Dragoon Guards in 1844.

 It was not long before he was asked to participate in the political life of the colony.
 In 1858 he was elected to represent the district of 4th Queens in the Legislative Assembly of Prince Edward Island as a Conservative.
 He was re-elected in 1863.

 Gray was Premier of Prince Edward Island from 1863 to 1865 and during that time he attempted to alleviate the problems of the tenants by passing the fifteen-year purchase act, but the final solution of this question had to await Confederation.
-Gray was chairman of the 1864 Charlottetown Conference, which laid the groundwork for the British North America Act of 1867.
+Gray was chairman of the 1864 Charlottetown Conference, which laid the groundwork for the British North America Act 1867.
 He supported the entry of the Island into Confederation but when the Island rejected the scheme he left politics, turning the government over to James Colledge Pope.

 He then returned to his first interest, the military.
 He was appointed adjutant-general of the PEI military in 1867 with the rank of colonel.
 He continued to be an administrator of military affairs until after the eventual Confederation of Prince Edward Island with Canada in 1873.

 In 1887 John Hamilton Gray died at Inkerman House in Charlottetown.
 The name of the estate is in reference to the Battle of Inkerman where his father-in-law Sir John Pennyfeather, had lost honours to an older man.
 Inkerman Drive which once led to the house, is lined with trees planted by Gray and replacements of the same species, to represent the sides in the Battle.
 Linden on one side (Russian) and a mixture of white birch, beech, mountain ash and poplar on the other (French and English).